Mary Fowkes

 Mary Fowkes (November 1, 1954 – November 15, 2020) was an American physician and neuropathologist.
 She is noted for her early autopsies of COVID-19 victims that significantly contributed to the identification of long-term effects of the novel coronavirus.
 Her findings that victims had suffered multiple organ failures resulted in the recommendation for use of blood thinners as a part of the treatment process.

 Early life

 Mary Fowkes was born in Clayton, New York, on November 1, 1954, to Isabel and Glen Fowkes.
 Her mother was a social worker and her father was an insurance underwriter.
-She grew up in Syracuse, received her bachelor's degree at the SUNY College of Environmental Science and Forestry in Syracuse, and completed her MD/PhD at State University of New York Upstate Medical University.
+She grew up in Syracuse, and at first studied zoology and forestry while pursuing her undergraduate degree.
+She then a continued her studies as a physician assistant working with Hahnemann University of Philadelphia.
+She received her bachelor's degree at the SUNY College of Environmental Science and Forestry in Syracuse, and completed her MD/PhD at State University of New York Upstate Medical University.

 She completed her residency at Beth Israel Deaconess Medical Center and followed it up with a neuropathology fellowship at the NYU Medical Center and a forensic pathology fellowship at the New York City chief medical examiner office.
 She joined the Icahn School of Medicine at Mount Sinai Hospital in Manhattan as an assistant professor of pathology and went on to become the director of neuropathology.